-Added to this conundrum were additional, sometimes uncooperative variants.
-The pressure sensor on the MIDI bow hair gave different readings depending on room or location humidity, how tight you had turned the screw holding the hair (slightly different every time), how hard you had dug in on the previous bow stroke (a well dug-in stroke might not have returned to non-bowing equilibrium by the time of the next stroke).
-Initially, I set up the Ultra Sound with a focal length of 5 meters, which lent to theatrical uses of the stage and led to miss-read reflections off objects and surfaces.
-I could also cheat the system by shielding or interrupting the signal in addition to relying on the violin content provision.
-In addition, none of the Steim hardware used in the Hyperstring project had any visual feedback information.
+Sound with a focal length of 5 meters, which lent itself to theatrical uses of the stage and led to misread reflections off objects and surfaces.
+I could also cheat the system by shielding or interrupting the signal with body or violin.
+In addition, none of the STEIM hardware used in the Hyperstring project had any visual feedback information.
 I took this restriction as a positive feature, as it meant I had to learn the preset options of the entire system using only sound and muscle memory to negotiate the options.
-At one stage, I also set program changes through random access, which was like driving down a bumpy road: a series of forks kept popping up, and you never knew which one you'd find yourself on... a kind of dysfunctional AI.
+At one stage, I also set program changes through random access, which was like driving down an un-mapped road: A series of forks kept popping up, and you never knew which one you'd find yourself on . . . a kind of dysfunctional AI.

-Within a few years, I realised that this kind of headless "chook" (Australian for "chicken") activity was going to shorten my life, hence the introduction of foot pedal controls, the change over from ultrasound to accelerometers, and use of the infinitely programmable Steim Sensor Lab (from 1989).
+Within a few years, I realized that this kind of headless "chook" (Australian for chicken) activity was going to shorten my life, hence the introduction of foot pedal controls, the change over from Ultra Sound to accelerometers and use of the infinitely programmable STEIM Sensor Lab (from 1990).
 With the Perks Badminton project of 1994, based on the Jekyll-and-Hyde mind of Percy Grainger, I got other people to start running around the stage or court.
 In effect, badminton rackets fulfilled part of the function of bows.
-Quasi "random" settings of the Spider code (the Sensor Lab software programmed for this project by Frank Balde) were also scaled back, as computers just do not get theatrical moments, and as in Murphy's Law, if there is a chance of misreading a moment, computers will.
+Quasi "random" settings of the Spider code (the Sensor Lab software programmed for this project by Frank Balde) were also scaled back, as computers just do not "get" theatrical moments, and as in Murphy's Law, if there is a chance of misreading a moment, computers will.
 An accelerometer does not know or care if you just missed the shuttlecock or miss-hit it, or scored a point; even with a video to MIDI tracker, the meaning of a movement is not necessarily decoded into sound.